vmware-tanzu/tanzu-dev-portal/content/guides/an-introduction-to-vmware-marketplace.md

 - Neeharika Palaka
 date: '2021-07-16'
 lastmod: '2021-07-16'
+level1: Building a Kubernetes Runtime
+level2: Application Platform on Kubernetes
 ---

 VMware Marketplace is a platform for developers to discover, try, download, and deploy solutions from third-party, open source, and first party vendors.
 From the Marketplace, developers have the convenience and flexibility to directly deploy solutions to VMware environments such as VMware Tanzu or VMware Cloud.